AllenInstitute/ZeroMQ-XOP/Readme.rst

 Building and installing the ZeroMQ.xop
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To get set up, we must clone our repository, set up our submodules, and 'position' the XOP toolkit.
+To get set up, we must install prerequisites, clone our repository, set up our submodules, and 'position' the XOP toolkit.

 We will use the following variable names for clarity below:

 - ``$xop-toolkit-dir`` is the path to the XOP Toolkit's source directory (e.g. subdirectory IgorXOPs8 for XOP Toolkit 8); and
 - ``$zmq-xop-dir`` is the path to our ZeroMQ-XOP code;

+Installing prerequisites
+^^^^^^^^^^^^^^^^^^^^^^^^

+Before continuing, ensure you have installed the prerequisites listed in the 'Dependencies' section above.
+For a Windows system, ensure Visual Studio is installed; for a Mac system, ensure XCode is installed.
+For both, ensure you have cmake installed, and the XOP Toolkit downloaded.

 Repository Setup
 ^^^^^^^^^^^^^^^^